NexPlayer/NexPlayer_Android_Widevine/README.md

 ```

-Widevine configuration should be done before _open_ method of NexPlayer object is called.
+The Widevine configuration should be executed before the _open_ method of the NexPlayer object is called.

-For advance usage check the Widevine documentation provided with the SDK.
+For advanced usage, please check the Widevine documentation provided with the SDK.

 ***
 ### 2. Solving compatibility problems

-In order to use SW Widevine in an apparently MediaDRM compatible device it is necessary to create a blacklist, a simple approach could be like this:
+In order to use software Widevine in MediaDRM compatible devices, you must create a blacklist.

+Here's an example of how to achieve this:

 ```java
 if (<Your problematic device is in the blacklist>)